andrewgodwin/urlman/README.rst

 can reference other URLs and build sensible trees of things, and can then be accessed using ``instance.urls.name``.

+This is so you can have URLs on your model instances directly (rather than reversing through the url lookup functions, which is not only slow but often hard to supply arguments to).
+You can just throw ``{{ instance.urls.view }}`` into a template to get a link.

+It also lets you use Python string formatting syntax to place arguments into URLs from the model instance itself or from other URLs in the same set.

 Example:

 .. code-block:: python